 Public ARTWORKS

-Public ARTWORKS' mission is to provide public art experiences and opportunities for the community.
-Public ARTWORKS endeavors to provide on-going awareness of the arts by making artwork an accessible and daily part of our lives.
+Public ARTWORKS' mission is to provide public art experiences and opportunities for our community.
+We endeavor to provide ongoing awareness of the arts by making artwork an accessible and daily part of our lives.

 Metal Sculpture 3rd Street

-In 2001 Our Towns: 2010 and Williamsport Main Street Committee joined forces to start an art event called First Friday.
-Each First Friday of the month downtown Williamsport would celebrate the arts with musicians and visual artists, showcasing their art in coffee shops and galleries and even on the streets!
-Soon the Williamsport Merchants and Business Association joined in forming the First Friday Committee.
+Our Towns: 2010 and the Williamsport Main Street Committee joined forces in 2001 to start an art event called Williamsport First Friday.
+Each First Friday of the month, downtown Williamsport celebrates the arts with food, music and art, showcasing creativity in coffee shops, restaurants, galleries and on the streets.
+Williamsport Merchants and Business Association joined in forming the First Friday Committee.
 The committee added gallery openings, musicians and other performers to their list and First Friday took off.
 As a result of the work of this committee, a high school gallery, a college gallery, a grade school gallery and an annual regional juried street art show were created.

-The Our Towns history of working with the county to bring about the creation of the Riverwalk made Public ARTWORKS the logical group to add a sculpture park to the River Walk. for the River Walk Sculpture Park.
-Since them there have been many additional pieces added all over Williamsport and surrounding community.
-Interested in applying to submit art or help fund upcoming projects, please contact us at www.lycomingarts.org.
+The Our Towns history of working with the county to bring about the creation of the Riverwalk made Public ARTWORKS the logical group to add a sculpture park to the River Walk.
+Since then there have been many additional pieces added all over Williamsport and surrounding community.

 By offering a gift of artwork to a city, artists are able to leave their mark on an area by erecting a memorial for a local person or event, supporting a cause, or by simply beautifying an unused space.
 Although a city would love to take in all gifts offered to it by local artists, many factors must be considered before an artwork is accepted.